SirDancealot/Blue-Prince-Notes/Blueprints/Rooms/Misc/Treasure Trove.md

 - Green, hand, pink, wind (false) "red memos in blue boxes are always true"
 - blue, machine, black, sun (true) "Handwritten green memos are always false, but would be true if you changed one color in the text"
 - green, hand, white, wind (falseish) "the next three green memos you find in this room will all be true"
+- green, machine, black, moon (false) "As you have always suspected there is more to the den than meets the eye"